top of page

 I believe therapy works best when it:

 I don’t see therapy as something that should last forever by default.
-Often, it’s a focused season of work, a period where we explore a chapter of your life together, with the option to step back when that feels right.
+Often it’s a focused season of work - a period where we explore a chapter of your life together, with space to step back when that feels right.

 A final note

 Choosing a therapist is a personal decision.
-If you’re looking for work that is thoughtful, trauma-aware, and grounded in respect for your autonomy, you may find this a good fit.
-You can explore the Are We a Good Fit? page or book a clarity call to see how it feels to talk things through.
+If you’re looking for work that is thoughtful, trauma-aware, and grounded in both compassion and clarity, this may feel like a good fit.